ContextLab/efficient-learning-khan/README.md

 # efficient-learning-khan

 This repository contains code for the **Efficient Learning: Khan Academy** experiment, data analysis, and generated figures.
 The experiment is contained in Docker images and may be deployed as a local Psiturk- or Amazon MTurk-based.
-The experiment structure can be modified to run a variety of experiments.
+The experiment structure may be modified to run a variety of experiments.

 ## required components